MohammedYashHossain/avp-beach-volleyball-analytics/DEPLOYMENT.md

    - Visit your Vercel URL
    - Should connect to your backend and show the dashboard

+## Railway Monorepo Configuration

+### If you get "monorepo without correct root directory" error:

+1. **In Railway Project Settings:**
+   - Go to your Railway project
+   - Click "Settings"
+   - Find "Root Directory" or "Source Directory"
+   - Set it to: `backend`

+2. **Alternative - Use Railway Configuration:**
+   - The `railway.json` file in the root should help
+   - Or use the `backend/railway.toml` file

+3. **Manual Configuration:**
+   - In Railway deployment settings
+   - Set "Root Directory" to `backend`
+   - Set "Start Command" to `bash start.sh`

 ## Option 2: Full-stack on Vercel (Alternative)

 ### Limitations: